AdobeDocs/platform-learn.en/help/tutorial-web-sdk/create-tag-rule.md

 ## Naming Conventions

-To better manage rules in tags, it is recommended to follow a standard naming convention.
+To manage rules in tags, it is recommended to follow a standard naming convention.
 This tutorial uses a five-part naming convention:

 * [**location**] - [**event**] - [**purpose**] - [**order**]